Marijonas Petravičius: Professional career

 With his former club Mitteldeutscher BC, he won the FIBA EuroCup Challenge in 2004, being the Final Four MVP.

 Petravičius arrived to Lietuvos rytas Vilnius in 2006, to replace Robertas Javtokas who left the team, and he quickly became the first choice center for the team.
 He helped Lietuvos rytas to reach the EuroCup final in 2007.
 In 2008 the team was competing in the EuroLeague, and in his first game Petravičius scored 29 points against Armani Jeans Milano.

-Petravičius led Rytas to first place during the group stage, but unfortunately during a practice Petravičius suffered a foot injury.
+Petravičius led Rytas to first place during the group stage, but during a practice Petravičius suffered a foot injury.
 With the club's three leaders injured: himself, Matthew Nielsen and Roberts Štelmahers, Rytas failed to enter the EuroLeague quarterfinals.
 He was named the EuroCup Finals MVP in 2009.

 He joined the Italian club Armani Jeans Milano in 2009.

 In August 2011, he agreed to terms with the Turkish team Beşiktaş Cola Turka Istanbul.
 However, Beşiktaş gave up on signing him after he was diagnosed with a lung problem.
-Later he signed a contract with Azovmash Mariupol, however he asked to wait one month due to personal reasons.
+Later he signed a contract with Azovmash Mariupol, however he asked to wait one month for personal reasons.
 Azovmash declined to wait one month for him and terminated the contract.

 On 16 January 2012 Petravičius signed with Khimki Moscow Region.
 He debuted in Khimki on 28 January 2012.
 He played only 5 minutes and scored 2 points, grabbed 1 rebound and made one assist, but he also made two turnovers and got one foul.
 However, this was his first and the last one game in Khimki, because his disease renewed.
 On 17 February 2012 Khimki terminated contract with Petravičius.